crystalidea/qcocoacontrols/README.md

 # qcocoacontrols

 The library helps to make use of native macOS controls in a Qt app.
+On Windows (and others?) it should provide a decent fallback.

 Many of those controls are used in our [Macs Fan Control](https://crystalidea.com/anytoiso) and [AnyToISO](https://crystalidea.com/macs-fan-control) apps.